 A spokesman for Better Regulation and Innovation Minister Victor Dominello said these were once-in-a-generation changes.
 Photo: Anthony Johnson

-The new Strata Management Act provides model bylaws which will include a default option that allows pets unless they are excluded, rather than excludes pets unless they are allowed – a subtle but significant change.
+The new Strata Management Act provides model by-laws which include a default option that allows pets unless they are excluded, rather than excludes pets unless they are allowed – a subtle but significant change.
 Generally only applicable to new buildings if the model by-laws are selected, these new bylaws would have to be adopted by existing strata schemes to have any effect there.

 Tenants in bukilding with more than 50% of registered renters will be able to elect a tenants’ rep to the executive committee, although they won’t be able to vote and can be excluded from discussions of a sensitive or financial nature.

 Minor alterations to apartments that don’t affect common property will be allowed by default and owners corporations will be able to set occupancy limits on apartments.